twmht/dotfiles/README.md

 git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle

+and cd the directory

+cd vimrc

+using build.sh to build the dependency

+./build.sh

-Now luanch vim and run the command:
+Now luanch vim and run the command to install plugins:

 :BundleInstall